 - Old television sets and cathode ray tube (CRT) monitors contain roughly 4-8 pounds of lead, a neurotoxin.
 Without proper disposal, this lead can leach into the ground. (source: earth911.com)

 What are your hours?

-We are open Monday through Friday from 8 a.m. to 4 p.m.
+Our hours are Monday through Friday from 8 a.m. to 4 p.m.
 Please contact us about holiday hours of operation.